-The Regina Police Service Canine team members are the only full-time members of the Emergency Services section.
-Each team member is partnered with and works exclusively with his own dog.
-All of the dogs are German Shepherds, except for three Belgian Shepherds.
-Team members and dogs initially go through a standard 16-week training period and then participate in ongoing training throughout the year.
-The Canine Unit’s primary value is in its ability to support patrol.
+The Canine Section provides canine support services to officers in Patrol while responding to a variety of calls for service.
 Canine members can be at the scene, almost immediately, of an armed robbery, auto theft, break and enter or weapons offence.
 The dogs add their tracking ability and speed to patrol investigations and often assist in apprehending suspects.
-Canine members also visit schools regularly and do demonstrations for community groups.
+Canine members also visit schools regularly and perform demonstrations for community groups.

 It’s important to note that the dogs go home at the end of each shift with their human partners.
 Training never seeks to erase the dogs’ naturally social behaviour.
 Even though each dog functions as a highly trained member of a team, each dog is also a pet, companion and family member.

 The average weight of our dogs ranges from 70-85lbs.

-- Training: Canine “basic” training is a 16-18 week course where the inexperienced canine and handler are paired together and learn to perform the functions that are required to provide canine service to the community.
+Canine “basic” training is a 16-18 week course where the inexperienced canine and handler are paired together and learn to perform the functions that are required to provide canine service to the community.
 Ultimately the team must “qualify” at the end and then each year after to the Saskatchewan Provincial Standard for Police Dogs.
 The standard sets out the minimums that each team must be able to perform in order to provide service to the community in the following areas: Tracking, Person Search, Evidence Search, and Criminal Apprehension.
 The teams must also demonstrate their ability to pass the standard’s criteria for basic agility and obedience.
 As a result, the daily exercises during basic training revolve around all of these areas.
 At the conclusion of basic training, as mentioned, the teams must continue to maintenance train in each of these areas year round in order to pass their annual qualifications.